 Doctors and researchers don’t know the exact cause of peritoneal cancer.
 But it is believed that people with certain gene mutations have a higher risk of developing the disease.
 Also, based on research, women are more at risk of developing peritoneal cancer than men.
 The risk factors can include:

-· Genetics – if your immediate family member has developed this kind of cancer, you risk developing the same condition.
+- Genetics – if your immediate family member has developed this kind of cancer, you are at risk of developing the same condition.
 Women with certain gene mutations (BRCA1 or MRCA2) have a higher risk of developing peritoneum cancer

-· Reproductive history – you having no children or your struggle with infertility also has an increased risk of developing this cancer
+- Reproductive history – you have no children or you’re struggling with infertility also has an increased risk of developing this cancer

 Your treatment will depend on your:

 - Cancer stage